gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Add-AIPScannerRepository.md

 # Add-AIPScannerRepository

 ## SYNOPSIS
-Adds a repository to a list of scanned repositories.
+Adds a data repository to a list of repositories for the Azure Information Protection scanner.

 ## SYNTAX